sjorsroelofs/ilusix-wordpress-private-wp/readme.txt

 = 1.1 =
 * Added JavaScript to show/hide available options in the ‘Excluded pages’ list

+= 1.2 =
+* Fixed a bug which would cause an error when you’ve selected only one page to exclude

 == Upgrade Notice ==
 = 1.1 =
 This update prevents you from selecting the same page in the ‘Excluded pages’ list as in the ‘Default page’ list

+= 1.2 =
+Fixed a bug which would cause an error when you’ve selected only one page to exclude

 == Frequently Asked Questions ==